deejaypapi/rx3-toolkit/README.md

 <details>
 <summary><b>Did it work?</b></summary>

 The honest answer is: load a track and try the pads.
-There is no log by default, on purpose вЂ” see **Session logging** in the module list above.
+There is no log by default, on purpose — see **Session logging** in the module list above.

-**Interface did not come back?** Pull the stick and power cycle вЂ” unplug the mains lead if you have to.
+**Interface did not come back?** Pull the stick and power cycle — unplug the mains lead if you have to.
 The RX3 boots stock.

 **Something is off and you want to know why?** Build the stick again with **Session logging** ticked and reproduce it.
 That writes `RX3_RUNTIME/session.txt`, whose last line should read: